fluid-project/infusion/README.txt

 The Fluid Project uses a JIRA website to track bugs: http://issues.fluidproject.org.
 Some of the known issues in this release are described here:

+Uploader:
+  For information related to known issues related to Flash 10 compatibility, see http://wiki.fluidproject.org/x/0QFS
+    FLUID-2032 Cannot Tab to the 'Browse More" button with Flash 10, using FF2 FLUID-2021 Cannot upload files with the keyboard: Using FF FLUID-1983 Uploader not working with flash 9: using IE

+Inline Edit:
+    FLUID-2017 Cannot click on links in a rich text inline edit field because it changes into edit mode.
+    FLUID-2024 Undo/Redo links set scroll to top FLUID-1600 Pressing the "Tab" key to exit edit mode, places focus on the wrong item

+Reorderer:
+    FLUID-954 Page won't scroll during DnD, using Opera FLUID-148 Edge case: visual position of drop target when droppable is at beginning or end of a row FLUID-118 Dragging an image offscreen or out of the frame has some unexpected results.

+Layout Reorderer:
+    FLUID-1540 Can't use keyboard reordering to move a nested reorderer to the right column, using IE6 FLUID-858 Portlet Columns load with no padding between them in IE7

+UI Options:
+    FLUID-1998 The font spacing, on the "Save and apply your preferences" button, does not change FLUID-1997 Preview window displayed to the right of the options in simple layout instead of below: Using IE FLUID-1986 Font size only changes in the preview

+Pager:
+    FLUID-835 Pager links are not in the tab order, using Opera 9.5